Efficient Mixture-of-Expert for Video-based Driver State and Physiological Multi-task Estimation in Conditional Autonomous Driving: Methodology

 \subsubsection{Feature Embedding Modules}

 Due to the different shapes of the heterogeneous facial features (i.e., STMap $I_s$, facial landmarks matrix $I_s$, and the regions of the left eye $I_l$, right eye $I_r$, and mouth $I_m$), we designed feature extraction modules tailored to ensure that facial features from different types of inputs are encoded to the same size of high dimension space.
 The specific architecture and parameters of the network are listed in Table \ref{t_emb}.

-Specifically, a series of convolution and pooling operations for each frame of the facial subregion videos were built separately, simultaneously processing feature representations from different temporal frames and maintaining the temporal information.
-First, we performed a dimension-up operation and then a convolution to keep the temporal order of the matrix.
-Then, for the feature embedding of STMaps, due to the characteristics of STMaps that condense both temporal and spatial information, we designed a series of convolutions, which retained the dimensions of STMaps in the spatial dimension, and kept the correlation between the temporal features of STMaps and other input features.
-At the same time, in the final feature embedding stage, we adopted adaptive pooling and reshaping steps to compress the spatial dimension information into one-dimensional vectors, aligning the output dimensions with those of other feature embeddings.
-The facial landmarks matrix was formed by combining the facial landmarks in chronological order per frame.
-In other words, we used a feature embedding similar to the facial region for each frame of facial landmarks.
-Finally, we compressed the features into one-dimensional vectors through a fully connected layer to obtain a fixed output shape.
+Specifically, we built separate convolution and pooling pipelines for each frame of the facial subregion videos, enabling parallel feature processing across frames while preserving temporal information.
+We first applied a dimensionality-increasing operation, then a convolution to maintain the matrix’s temporal order.
+For STMap feature embedding, because STMaps encode both temporal and spatial information, we designed convolutions that preserve their spatial dimensions and maintain correlations between STMap temporal features and other inputs.
+In the final embedding stage, we used adaptive pooling and reshaping to compress spatial dimensions into one-dimensional vectors, matching the output size of the other feature embeddings.
+Besides, we formed the facial landmark matrix by concatenating per-frame landmarks in chronological order, using a feature embedding strategy similar to that for the facial regions.
+Finally, a fully connected layer compressed all features into one-dimensional vectors with a fixed output shape.

 Through feature embedding, each type of input facial feature was converted to a two-dimensional vector of shape $T\times D$.
-It is worth noting that, since all dimension transformations were conducted over the spatial dimension (i.e., dimensions exclude the $T$ for each sample) and we fixed the temporal dimension $T$ in the embedding phase, our feature embedding process actually distilled the spatial facial features of each frame into a vector of size $D$ and preserved the temporal ordering.
-Finally, by stacking these vectors at the last dimension, we got the combined feature vector $m$ with the shape of $T\times 5D$.
-For descriptive convenience, we generalize $5D$ to spatial dimension $V$.
+Because all transformations operate only on the spatial dimension (excluding the temporal dimension $T$), and $T$ is fixed during embedding, this step distills the spatial facial features of each frame into a vector of size $D$ while preserving temporal order.
+Concatenating these vectors along the last dimension yields the combined feature vector $m$ with shape $T \times 5D$, where we denote $5D$ as the spatial dimension $V$.